elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ## 4.1 What's Our Goal? 🎯

-The goal of this course is to simplify your life by introducing Quarto, a new markdown-based report structure.
-We'll show how Quarto speeds up the production of scientific reports, publications, and articles by integrating code execution for data structuring, analysis, and visualization with simple markdown.
+Welcome to the last chapter of this tutorial.

+In this chapter, we present you with a tool that can assist you in your work.
+Quarto integrates markdown writing with code execution for data formatting, analysis, and visualization—all in one place helping speed up the production of scientific reports, publications, and articles.

 ## 4.2 What is Quarto, and Why Does It Matter? 📖

-[Quarto](https://quarto.org/) isn't just another R package; it's the future of RMarkdown.
-It's a Pandoc-powered open-source publishing system that's designed to work with a variety of computer languages, including Python and Julia.
-Quarto simplifies the entire R Markdown ecosystem, allowing you to easily combine text and code for a variety of uses such as documents, books, presentations, web pages, and more.
+[Quarto](https://quarto.org/) is the next generation of R Markdown from Posit.
+It's a Pandoc-powered open-source publishing system that's designed to work with a variety of computer languages, including Python, R, and Julia.
+Quarto simplifies the entire R Markdown ecosystem, allowing you to publish documents, books, presentations, web pages, and more in the format you want (for example HTML, PDF, MS Word, ePub).

 **Key Benefits of Quarto:**
 - Offers a refined structure for document organization and layout